DivyanshuVerma/DuplicateFinder/README.md

 To Run
 -------

 Open terminal and go to the source directory.
-Type `java UIMain`
+Compile and run `java UIMain`

 Runs on both windows and linux.